sagefy/sagefy/gh-pages/f_technology/contribution.md

 **1) Tests what matters**

-It's too easy to get to get caught up in isolating everything for unit testing, writing a sea of functional tests, arguing over what type of test a test is, and gaming the coverage tool.
+It's too easy to get to get caught up in isolating everything for unit testing, writing a sea of esoteric tests, arguing over what type of test a test is, and gaming the coverage tool.
 Instead, simply tests what matters, and don't test what doesn't.
 If you don't care that the test fails, then don't write it.

 **2) Use the context**